 Here’s the latest from Atticus Review author alumni.

-,” published at The Hopper and written in fellowship with the nonprofit Northeast Wilderness Trust on the 550-acre Howland Research Forest—located just outside Edinburg, Maine, preserved as forever-wild in 2007 by the Trust, where for over twenty years ecologists from the U.S. Forest Service and the University of Maine-Orono have been accumulating ground-breaking data on carbon storage and sequestration in old-growth forests.
-Learn more about David here
+David Crews has a new essay, “On Wilderness: Rethinking Climate Crisis,” published at The Hopper and written in fellowship with the nonprofit Northeast Wilderness Trust on the 550-acre Howland Research Forest—located just outside Edinburg, Maine, preserved as forever-wild in 2007 by the Trust, where for over twenty years ecologists from the U.S. Forest Service and the University of Maine-Orono have been accumulating ground-breaking data on carbon storage and sequestration in old-growth forests.
+Learn more about David here.

 As seen on Atticus: “Hike to Bird, Rattlesnake Mountain”

-” appears in The Fourth River.
-These pieces are part of a series of short essays you can follow here
+Tom McAllister’s essay “1994” appears in Hobart, and his essay “2011” appears in The Fourth River.
+These pieces are part of a series of short essays you can follow here.
+Visit Tom’s website to learn more.

 As seen on Atticus: “2013”